boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/index.md

 # Visualization Widgets

-This section explains how to configure and format the available widgets in Bold BI Enterprise and also explains about various properties in each widget.
+This section explains how to configure and format the available widgets in Bold BI Enterprise.
+It also provides information about the various properties in each widget.

-You can explore the available widgets in detail here,
+You can explore working with the dashboard in detail here:

 [Bar Chart](/visualizing-data/visualization-widgets/bar-chart/)